dtsmith2001/configuration/README.md

 * **R** contains an installation script that I use everywhere.
 It also contains a script to update all packages.
 * **common** contains all my bash-related files.

+I haven’t yet created a .osx file in my home directory.
+I’m still researching the incredible number of options.